cmidt-veasna/cmidt-viewpager/README.md

 $ polymer test
 ```

-Your application is already set up to be tested via [web-component-tester](https://github.com/Polymer/web-component-tester).
-Run `polymer test` to run your application's test suite locally.
+ViewPager is already define certain test scenario however it does not cover all the case.
+We will Update it in the future.
+To test
+ViewPager run `polymer test` to under Cmidt ViewPager.